kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 If you recall a matrix property from your school days: If you multiply two matrices - 𝐴 (dimension *m x r*) and 𝐵 (dimension *r x n*), the dimension of the new matrix will be *m x n*.
 So if we multiply 𝐴 and 𝐵 above, we'll get a *1000 x 1000* matrix, which is the same size as the full update we wanted.
 Knowing this, what if we learn two smaller matrices 𝐴 and 𝐵 instead of learning one huge update matrix directly?
 This way, we only have to finetune *16,000* parameters compared to the original 1 million and if we multiply 𝐴 and 𝐵, we'll get the same dimension as 𝑊. This is exactly what LoRA does.
 By learning two low-rank matrices instead of one large matrix, it reduces the number of trainable parameters by more than *98%*, thereby lowering the computational cost.
 The mathematical idea behind LoRA is that low-rank approximations can capture the most important variations in the data with fewer parameters.

 The internal dimension, *r* (in above example *8*) is called the **rank** of the matrix.
 Usually, a rank of 8 or 16 is sufficient without sacrificing too much accuracy, however some tasks might require up to 64.
-The matrices 𝐴 and 𝐵 are called **adaptors** as they *adapt* the pre-trained model to new tasks by making minimal, yet effective changes.
+The matrices 𝐴 and 𝐵 are called **adapters** as they *adapt* the pre-trained model to new tasks by making minimal, yet effective changes.

 ![LoRA Adapters](/_images/llm-blog/lora-adapters.png)